cloudflare/cloudflare-docs/content/workers/runtime-apis/web-standards.md

 ## `navigator.userAgent`

 When the [`global_navigator`](/workers/platform/compatibility-dates/#global_navigator) compatibility flag is set, the [`navigator.userAgent`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/userAgent) property is available with the value `'Cloudflare-Workers'`.
-This can be used, for instance, to reliably determine that code is running within the Workers environments.
+This can be used, for instance, to reliably determine that code is running within the Workers environment.